Yesterday's Hero: Cast

+Production

+For the final at Wembley Stadium, footage was used from the 1979 Football League Cup final between Southampton and Nottingham Forest, intercut with additional scenes containing the film's actors.
+To correspond with the real final footage, the fictional "Saints" players wore replica Southampton kits featuring yellow shirts and blue shorts, although some had incorrect details.
+In the crowd scenes, some of the "Saints" flags held by spectators include the word "Southampton".

 Release

 The film had its world premiere at the Empire Leicester Square on 22 November 1979, opening to the public the following day.
 The film grossed £15,030 in its opening week from 4 cinemas in London, finishing third at the London box office.

 Reception

 Variety wrote: "In departing from her well-trodden territory of penthouse frolics and highlife melodrama, and attempting a plotline where sex is merely incidental, writer Jackie Collins has come unstuck.
 Apparently deserted by her normally keen market judgement, she's failed to enliven a banal but potentially adequate narrative with any of her customary edge. ...
 Suzanne Somers alone overcomes Neil Leifer's paceless direction and some downright yesteryear musical numbers with surprisingly gutsy characterization of a basically vaporous role – Nicholas' costar, who becomes unhappily involved with McShane.
 But given the film's undistinguished technical credits, and passe concepts of glamor and emotional conflict, she can do little to offset the prevailing dullness."

 Time Out wrote: "Jackie Collins' script is a paste job of scandal-sheet sports page headlines (boozing striker, hard-line manager, rock star chairman), while US sports photographer Leifer works backwards from footage of the Southampton-Nottingham Forest League Cup Final to give a hilarious sense of skewed felicity to the comic strip giant-killing progress of The Saints and their repentant super-sub sinner.
 John Motson commentates.
 Irresistibly bad."

 Leslie Halliwell wrote "Totally uninteresting sporting version of The Road to Ruin."

 The Radio Times Guide to Films gave the film 1/5 stars, writing: "The end result of this Jackie Collins-scripted effort is strictly fourth division."